 For Greek professionals in the fields of social work and NGO administration who wish to enhance their knowledge and skills by observing and interacting with colleagues in the United States.
 The Building Bridges Program is a six-week professional development program under the Civil Society Theme: Social Services and NGO Administration.
 The program focuses on personal development, professional development, and community impact.
 In addition to fostering introspection and career development, the program aims to give participants the tools to better understand their host community in the U.S. and their own hometowns and to build a bridge to connect the two communities internationally.

 Salzburg Global Seminar

 For mid career, senior level professionals in political, social, and cultural areas.
 The Salzburg Seminar, one of the world's leading international educational centers, is dedicated to promoting the exchange of ideas in a multi-disciplinary and cross-cultural environment to participants from 100 countries around the world.
-Partial grants are awarded to attend week-long seminars held in Salzburg, Austria that tackle themes related to human progress: imagination, sustainability and justice.
+Partial grants are awarded to attend five-day long seminars held in Salzburg, Austria that tackle themes related to human progress: imagination, sustainability and justice.

 You can locate answers to most frequently asked questions at: Questions and Answers

 Click here for a listing of all grants awarded during the current and previous years.